 But Bárður was persistent and in the end, his father agreed to let him come along.
 Unfortunately, the argument had taken a fair amount of time and now it was well into the night.
 They set off, but early on faced difficulties as the father’s predictions had been accurate – the valleys were too deep and the trip was taking longer than expected.

 Hvítserkur realized the night was soon coming to an end so he started rushing, leaving his son behind and running over the fjords.
 However, as soon as he stepped over Mount Vatnsnesfjall and onto the beach he looked East and saw the fjord light up as the sun rose.
 He was caught by daylight which turned him into the famous Hvítserkur Iceland troll rock that we know today.
 Bárður faced the same fate in a different fjord.

 (Rumoured) The filming cast for Burial Rites starring Jennifer Lawrence has been seen scouting locations around Hvítserkur.

 The TV Show Vikings have a character named Hvítserk!

 Huawei // P20 Phone Commercial with Gal Gadot.
 The famous actress is seen walking around in gorgeous gowns all over Iceland and the video has some amazing special effects including a scene where Hvítserkur turns into a bull.

-Hvítserkur can be visited in winter and it is an excellent location to behold the Northern lights but as has been mentioned earlier in this article the area is greatly affected by the ocean tides and you will need to be especially careful in Winter when it isn’t as bright outside.
-The North part of Iceland also gets heavier snow than the South so you will need a 4×4 car to visit Hvítserkur in winter.
+Hvítserkur can be visited in winter and it is an excellent location to behold the Northern lights.
+However, the area is greatly affected by the ocean tides and you will need to be especially careful in winter, when it isn’t as bright outside.
+The North part of Iceland also gets heavy snow so you will need a 4×4 car to visit Hvítserkur in winter.

 The positive things about visiting Hvítserkur in Winter is that the area is Arctic Tern free and you are more likely to have the place all to yourself.